 DEQ’s mandate to protect public health and safety and the environment.

 Whether DEQ is the primary authority that is responsible for land-use programs or actions in the proposed rules.

 Present or future land uses identified in acknowledged comprehensive plans.

-Determination

-Land-use considerations are identified by way of each major component of this LRAPA rule package titled “PM2.5 and GHG Rule Changes”.
-The three (3) major components of the rule package are identified in the following table with the corresponding DEQ rule item.